docker-mailserver/docker-mailserver/docs/content/config/pop3.md

   - toc # Hide Table of Contents for this page
 ---

+!!! warning

-**We do not recommend using POP.
+    **We do not recommend using POP3.
 Use IMAP instead.**

-If you really want to have POP3 running, add 3 lines to the docker-compose.yml :
-Add the ports 110 and 995, and add environment variable ENABLE_POP :
+If you really want to have POP3 running add the ports 110 and 995 and the environment variable `ENABLE_POP3` to your `docker-compose.yml`:

 ```yaml
 mail: